GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 > **Note**
 > The title of your hack is the _visible_ title, and should be human readable, it will be used to link to your hack from the front page (the catalog).
 Also make sure to use "snake-case" for your hack name, ie: use dashes between words

 This command will create a new folder in the `hacks` directory with placeholders for the content.
 You can then start editing those.
+In principle, the most important and the only file to edit is the `README.md` in your new hack folder.
+But if you need any setup or additional capabilities you'll need to edit other files as well.
+See for an overview the [Anatomy of a gHack section](#the-anatomy-of-a-ghack).

 Once you're done with (the first version of) your content you can commit your changes.
 You can either choose to create a branch (recommended) or do it on your main branch.